 The field of chemical crystallography has moved on rapidly in the last decade.
 With modern instrumentation, sophisticated software and expert approaches it is now possible to go beyond structural characterisation and explore the solid state in high resolution and under dynamic conditions.
 These approaches can provide considerable insight into a range of chemical problems.
 The NCS can now perform exploratory, pilot studies using these techniques and with a view to follow-on work being larger, self-supporting collaborations.

-• Variable temperature: using our very rapid data collection capability over a temperature range from 80K to 500K (from 30K at Diamond beamline I19) we can capture multiple data sets in order to follow thermal behaviour, phase transition and reactivity.
+Using our very rapid data collection capability over a temperature range from 1.5K to 500K we can capture multiple data sets in order to follow thermal behaviour, phase transitions, magnetism and reactivity.

-to discuss details if you require these kinds of study.
+Please contact us to discuss details if you require these kinds of study